 Are you looking for the best things to do in Marco Island?
 You’ve come to the right place!

 The largest of 10,000 Islands, the mangrove-lined estuaries of Marco Island lie just south of Naples.
-Because of their location on the Gulf of Mexico, Marco Island’s beaches and surrounding sandbars offer some of the best shelling in the world.
+Because of their location on the Gulf of Mexico, Marco Island’s beaches and surrounding sandbars offer some of the best shelling in Florida, if not the world.

 Perfect for a spot of fishing, you can reel in snook, tarpon, and trout.
 After that, visit the weekly Farmer’s Market to snag local ingredients to create a true Gulf Coast meal!